Area sampling frame: Fields of application

 The oldest field of application area sampling frames has been probably forest inventories, one of the fields with the most obvious geographic component in which the traditional list frame approach cannot be applied.
 For the same reason, area frames appear as a natural tool for many environmental topics, such as soil surveys and other topics that require spatial statistics tools.

 Different area frame approaches have been widely discussed and compared for agricultural statistics.
-In the 1930's the of the National Agricultural Statistical Service of the US Department of Agriculture introduced area sampling frames for the estimation of crop area and yield on the basis of a sample of areal units (segments).
-The French Teruti survey chose in the 1960's an approach based on a systematic sample of clusters of points.
+In the 1930s, the National Agricultural Statistics Service of the US Department of Agriculture introduced area sampling frames for the estimation of crop area and yield on the basis of a sample of areal units (segments).
+The French Teruti survey chose in the 1960s an approach based on a systematic sample of clusters of points.
 The Italian AGRIT survey has explored different approaches, comparing segment and point methods.
 The Joint Research Centre of the EC has conducted a large number of studies on area sampling frame methodology and area frame surveys for agricultural, forestry, environmental and human settlement studies.